MadnessEngineering/Tinker/readme.md

 # Tinker

-A meticulously engineered browser built for tinkerers and test enthusiasts.
+A Madness engineered browser built for tinkerers and test enthusiasts.
 Tinker treats web testing as a craft, combining precision mechanics with MQTT-based event handling to create the ultimate testing workbench.

 ## The Blueprint